blaenk/blaenk.github.io/provider/notes/rust.markdown

 `FnMut`  `|&mut:|`
 `FnOnce` `|:|`

+A simple way to remember this sugar is to imagine that the `self` keyword precedes the colon `:`, which makes it obvious that this sugar is designating the type of the `self` parameter, which corresponds to the appropriate trait.

 _Capture modes_ determine the manner in which upvars are captured.
 With escaping closures, all upvars are moved into the closure.
 For non-escaping closures, there are three different capture modes that are applied depending on three different situations which are checked in-order:

 1. if an upvar is mutably borrowed within the closure, it is mutably borrowed into the closure